-1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+TNWs: linear feet width (ft), Or, acres.

 Wetlands adjacent to TNWs: acres.

-2. RPWs that flow directly or indirectly into TNWs. ☑ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: The 25-foot wide canal is located on the windward side of Kauai which receives approximately 40 inches per year of rainfall.
-The Moikeha Canal flows from a natural channel farther up-gradient in the mountains and drains multiple tributaries. ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs.

+- Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: The stream flow regime at the the Lihue Mill Bridge crossing is constant throughout the year. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: artificial impoundment has potential to release excess waters to RPW tributaries.
+Provide rationale indicating that tributary flows seasonally: